Installation ↑ Back to top

 - Choose After Summary to stack form content after the product image and summary.

-The Group Mode option controls the visibility and indentation of parent/child line items in cart/order templates:
+The Item Grouping option controls the visibility and indentation of parent/child line items in cart/order templates:

-No indent — Similar to Default, however instead of being indented, bundled cart/order items include a reference to the bundle they belong to.
+Flat — Similar to Grouped, however instead of being indented, bundled cart/order items include a reference to the bundle they belong to.

-No parent — Hides the parent item in all cart/order templates, effectively making the Bundle type work similar to the Grouped one.
+None — Hides the parent item in all cart/order templates.
 Bundled cart/order items include a reference to the bundle they belong to.
+Makes Bundles resemble Grouped Products in all customer-facing templates.

 - Virtual needs to be checked.